Economy

 The bleak demographic prospects for Russia’s near future have prompted the authorities into fresh action, with new legislation set to come into force to try to boost the country’s low birth rate.
 Last week, a bill banning “childfree propaganda” passed the first of three readings in parliament.
 The

-Calls for childless tax Paid Members Public
+Calls for childless tax PRO Members Public

 Weeks after advancing a bill to ban “childfree ideology,” several Russian figures have started calling for a tax to be introduced on couples that do not have children.
 It is the latest proposal that advocates say will address the country’s war-related demographic problems and fits into a deepening conservative